ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

             - Once user has cleared entire board, game is finished and user is presented with an alert showing their score and an option/text area to input username.

             - After inputting username and selecting enter, their score is then logged to the scoreboard on the Scoreboard page.
-A subsequent message will inform the user to check scoreboard to see their position.

             - Once out of alert, triangle play button is presented again in centre of board with a new game ready to be played again.